huntforhomesaz/cleanout2closing-site/content/geo/az-green-valley-out-of-state-owner-help.md

 - Snowbirds and second-home owners
 - Heirs, trustees, and personal representatives who live somewhere else

 If you are responsible for a Green Valley property and you are not in Southern Arizona, this page is for you.
-It explains how I help out-of-state owners get from â€œhouse I cannot see every weekâ€ to â€œdocumented sale through escrowâ€ without needing to micromanage every appointment.
+It explains how I help out-of-state owners get from "house I cannot see every week" to "documented sale through escrow" without needing to micromanage every appointment.

 ---